gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and entered the house's larger-than-most-people front hall.
 "Mama!" she called.
 "We're home!
-And the special's come with!"
+And Special Leaf's come with!"

 Mama Roo poked her head out of the kitchen.
-"Heya, special.
+"Heya, Special.
 Heya, Gumption."

 "Ma'am."
 "Heya, Mama Roo." they answered as Sindy bounced down the hallway for a hug.